 Be yourself and have a good sense.
 My father has been telling me this since I was a little kid.
 You come a long way just by having good sense.
-It seems simple to have good, common sense – but as a matter of fact it’s something that you have to bring in your life every day, so it develops over time.
+It seems simple to have good, common sense – but as a matter of fact it’s something that you have to bring into your life every day, so it develops over time.
 Just reminding yourself of “Is this good, common sense?
 Does this make sense?”.
 It helps me in everything from business to personal life.

 If you could speak to your 10 younger Luca, what would say to that Luca?